yakkomajuri/yakkomajuri.github.io/pages/blog/coronallacs.md

 While reading up on Andorra online, I stumbled upon a trail called _Coronallacs_.

 Coronallacs is a new trail (2017) that goes around the 4 existing staffed shelters in Andorra.
-These are aptly placed in the "corners" of the country, meaning if you visit all of them, starting and finish around Andorra la Vella, you essentially complete a loop around Andorra (somewhat).
+These are aptly placed in the "corners" of the country, meaning if you visit all of them, starting and finishing around Andorra la Vella, you essentially complete a loop around Andorra (somewhat).

 ![Coronallacs Map](../img/blog/coronallacs/map.jpeg)